 Since then the birds have spent the winter in Africa and returned in the spring to nest and rear their chicks.
 The ospreys usually arrive around April, and stay until early September when they migrate back to Africa.

-Osprey Watch has the latest news, pictures and tracking of the birds as they migrate.
+Osprey Watch has interesting news, pictures and tracking information about the birds.

 The return of the ospreys was the result of several years work with our partners: the Forestry Commission and the RSPB.
 We erected artificial nest platforms at Dodd Wood near Bassenthwaite Lake, now a National Nature Reserve, and the ospreys chose to nest on one of them.